Kyle Pitts Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 - Pitts had 73 receiving yards per game in one career matchup against the Buccaneers, 16.5 more than his receiving yards prop bet over/under for Sunday's game (56.5).

-- Pitts did not have a touchdown catch in that game against the Buccaneers.
+- Pitts did not have a touchdown catch in that outing against the Buccaneers.

-- This week Pitts will face the NFL's 20th-ranked pass defense (262.2 yards allowed per game).
+- The 262.2 yards per game the Buccaneers are conceding through the air makes them the NFL's 20th-ranked pass defense.

-- The Buccaneers have surrendered 21 touchdowns through the air (1.9 per game).
-They are 27th in the NFL in that category.
+- The Buccaneers' defense is 27th in the NFL, allowing 1.9 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Jaguars, Pitts caught two passes for 26 yards while being targeted six times.
+- Against the Jaguars last week, Pitts was targeted six times and totaled 26 yards on two receptions.

-- Over his last three outings, Pitts has caught nine passes for 115 yards.
-He was targeted 18 times, and averaged 38.3 yards per game.
+- Pitts has caught nine passes on 18 targets for 115 yards, averaging 38.3 yards in his last three games.

 Pitts' Atlanta Teammates